aragon/helm-charts/README.md

 aragon` to see the charts.

 ## Labels
+### aragon.org/application
-To better differentiate the charts different services/applications which are usually deployed from a monorepo, each deployment/statefulset/cronjob/etc gets a label called `aragon.org/application` which defines the actual service name.
+To better differentiate the charts different applications which are usually deployed from a monorepo, each deployment/statefulset/cronjob/etc gets a label called `aragon.org/application` which defines the actual service name.

-### For example
+#### For example
 court-backend generates 3 deployements (if all are activated in the values.yaml).
 Each deployement will add the label `aragon.org/application` with the values `"chart.name" + "-service"`,`"chart.name" + "-server"` or `"chart.name" + "-app"`.

 chart name can be overwritten by the values `nameOverride` in the `values.yaml`.

+### aragon.org/environment
+To better differntiate the charts differents applications environments in the logging system and k8s itself.
+We add a label called `aragon.org/environment` with the value for the key `environment` in the `values.yaml` file.